keboola/developers-docs/extend/component/tutorial/configuration.md

 import csv
 import os

-# Load the KBC library to process the config file
+# Load the Component library to process the config file
 from keboola.component import CommonInterface

 # Rely on the KBC_DATADIR environment variable by default,